TaitoUnited/full-stack-template/README.md

 # server-template

-Template for applications and APIs running on Kubernetes.
-The example implementation is based on React, Node.js, Postgres and S3, but you can choose your own custom stack by selecting stack components from [alternatives](https://github.com/TaitoUnited/server-template/tree/master/alternatives).
-Support for [Knative](https://pivotal.io/knative), [Istio](https://istio.io/) and [Telepresence](https://www.telepresence.io/) will likely be added later, once they have matured enough.
+Template for cloud-native applications and APIs running on Kubernetes, Docker Compose, serverless (FaaS), or virtual machine.
+The template can be used both with public cloud and on-premise private cloud.
+The example implementation is based on React, Node.js, Postgres, and S3 compatible object storage, but you can choose the stack during project creation from multiple alternatives.

 You can create a new project from this template by running `taito project create: server-template`.
 Later you can upgrade your project to the latest version of the template by running `taito project upgrade`.
 To ensure flawless upgrade, do not modify files that have a **do-not-modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files of the template instead, and then upgrade.
+See [Taito CLI](https://taitounited.github.io/taito-cli/) for more information.

 You can also migrate an existing project that does not currently use Taito CLI by running `taito project migrate: server-template` in your project root folder.